 Clutch.
 American.
 Magic.

-Leading up to the match, Rapinoe revealed that she was going to challenge the team to be more creative with goal celebration and they obliged.
-On a hot summer’s day, the team laid down on the field for a “snow angel” celebration, hearkening back to the last time they played at Rio Tinto, a 34 degree day with snow falling.
+Leading up to the match, Rapinoe revealed that she was going to challenge the team to be more creative with goal celebration.
+And that they did.
+On a hot summer day, the team laid down on the field for a “snow angel” celebration, hearkening back to the last time they played at Rio Tinto, a 34 degree day with snow falling.